seifertd/AdventOfCode/2025/README.md

     and all columns up to the next operand, throwing away the empty column, then perform the operation and keep the running total.
 The whole right to left rigamarole was a distraction.
 Just do it left to right.
 Addition is transitive.
+* Day 7
+  * Part 1 - easy enough to just keep track of what column in the grid had a problem in it and figure out if it was going to hit a splitter when it tried to overlap to the next row down.
+A simple Set of column indexes where there was a problem made short work of this one
+  * Part 2 - A simple change of the Set to an Array and allowing it to accumulate duplicate column indexes worked for the sample, but of course did not scale for the real input.
+Changing the Array to hold the count of beams in that column answer we iterated down the grid instead of trying to make it hold all beam column indexes was the trick to making this run very quickly even on the real input.